 2. TASTE THE RAINBOW: To keep it from falling flat, try to add a lot of vibrant colors.
 Go for dark and inky grapes, bright candied oranges, blueberries, and a few different colors of nuts.
 Try not to place similarly colored items next to each other.

 3. BREAD.
 ALWAYS BREAD: Though not pictured, we consumed two very large French baguettes with this spread.
 Some people, like me, insist on having a 1:1 carb to cheese ratio.
-Never, ever put out a cheese place without bread.
+Never, ever put out a cheese plate without bread.
 Unless I'm not there, then I guess do what you want.

 Also, you may ask yourself why I choose to do garlands instead of traditional flowers.
 WELL, long story short, because I just think it looks much more fancy than it is.
 It's actually the opposite of fancy.
 It's literally just setting the flowers and greenery down on the table and walking away.
 But I find it to feel really elegant and unique.
 A garland makes your event makes it feel much more special, whereas a traditional flower arrangement might be mistaken for something you already had in the house.